codacy/codacy-remark-lint/docs/description/remark-lint-no-duplicate-definitions.md

-Warn when duplicate definitions are found.
+# remark-lint-no-duplicate-definitions

+[`remark-lint`][github-remark-lint] rule to warn when identifiers are defined multiple times.